Fleet GPS Tracking: How It Works and Why Every Business Needs It

 What is fleet GPS tracking?

-Fleet GPS tracking is a system of hardware devices and modern software that business owners and fleet managers use to monitor their vehicles.
+Fleet GPS tracking is a system of hardware devices and modern software that uses GPS data from vehicles, allowing fleet managers to monitor vehicle locations, usage, and schedules across the entire fleet.
 While features vary, most systems provide real-time location tracking, vehicle health alerts, and driver behavior monitoring.

 How accurate is fleet GPS tracking?